 Asbestos cement roofing across Birmingham’s industrial stock

-Birmingham’s post-war industrial estates, workshops and warehouse units went up in volume through the 1960s, 70s and 80s, and a large share of them were roofed in asbestos cement sheeting.
-The material was cheap, fire resistant and quick to fix down, which is exactly why so much of it is still overhead today.
-If you own or manage one of these buildings, that roof is a compliance question as much as a maintenance one.
+Walk around Birmingham’s older industrial estates, the workshops and warehouse units, and you’ll see a lot of asbestos cement roofs.
+The stuff went up in volume through the 60s, 70s and 80s because it was cheap, fire resistant and quick to fix.
+That’s why so much of it is still sitting overhead today.
+If you own or run one of these buildings, that roof isn’t just a maintenance question, it’s a compliance one.

-Asbestos cement is a comparatively low-risk form of the material while it stays sound.
-The fibres are locked into a cement matrix and only become a concern when sheets are cut, drilled, broken or left to weather until the surface starts to release them.
-The question for any duty holder is simple: what condition is the roof actually in, and what does that condition require you to do?
+Asbestos cement is a lower-risk form of the material, as long as it stays sound.
+The fibres are locked into the cement.
+They only become a problem when sheets get cut, drilled, broken, or left to weather until the surface starts to release them.
+For any duty holder, the question is simple: what condition is your roof actually in, and what does that mean you need to do?

 The duty to manage: what the 2012 Regulations ask of you

-Under the Control of Asbestos Regulations 2012, anyone responsible for a non-domestic building has a legal duty to manage asbestos within it.
-That means identifying it, recording its condition in an asbestos register, assessing the risk and keeping a written management plan.
-For an asbestos cement roof in reasonable condition, the regulations do not demand removal.
-They demand that you manage it, monitor it and keep it in a state that puts nobody at risk.
+The Control of Asbestos Regulations 2012 say that if you’re responsible for a non-domestic building, you have a legal duty to manage any asbestos within it.
+That means finding it, logging its condition in an asbestos register, assessing the risk, and keeping a written management plan.
+For an asbestos cement roof that’s still in decent nick, the regulations don’t demand you rip it off.
+They demand you manage it, monitor it, and keep it safe so nobody’s at risk.

-Encapsulation sits naturally within that framework.
-A properly encapsulated roof is sealed, weatherproofed and easier to inspect, and the work is recorded as part of your management plan.
-For many Birmingham building owners it is the most proportionate response the regulations allow.
+Encapsulation fits right into that framework.
+A properly encapsulated roof is sealed, weatherproofed, and easier to inspect.
+The work gets recorded as part of your management plan.
+For a lot of Birmingham building owners, it’s the most sensible and proportionate way to meet the regulations.

 What encapsulation involves

-Encapsulation seals the sheet surface under a coating system designed for asbestos cement, locking down fibres and shutting out the weathering that degrades the material in the first place.
-Done properly it is a controlled, methodical process:
+Encapsulation means sealing the sheet surface under a coating system designed specifically for asbestos cement.
+It locks down those fibres and shuts out the weathering that breaks the material down.
+Done right, it’s a controlled, systematic process:

-- Controlled cleaning and moss removal, never uncontrolled dry abrasion or open jet washing
+- Controlled cleaning and moss removal.
+Never dry abrasion or open jet washing.

-- Repairs to fixings, flashings and individual damaged sheets where appropriate
+- Repairs to fixings, flashings and individual damaged sheets, if that’s what’s needed.

-- Application of a coating system matched to asbestos cement substrates
+- Application of a coating system matched exactly to asbestos cement substrates.

-Compared with stripping and re-sheeting, encapsulation usually means lower cost, far less disruption, no full-roof asbestos disposal charges, and a building that can stay in use while the work happens.
-For an occupied unit on a trading estate, that last point often matters most.
+Compared to stripping and re-sheeting, encapsulation usually costs less, causes far less hassle, and you avoid full-roof asbestos disposal charges.
+Crucially, the building can often stay in use while we work.
+For an occupied unit on a busy Birmingham trading estate, that last point often makes all the difference.

 When encapsulation is not the right answer

-We will be straight with you: encapsulation only works on sheets that are fundamentally sound.
-If a roof is badly cracked, delaminating, soft or friable, coating it does not make the problem safe; it hides a failing material under a new surface.
-In that condition the correct route is removal by a licensed asbestos contractor, followed by re-roofing.
-We do not coat roofs that should be removed, and we will say so plainly if yours falls into that category.
+We’ll be straight with you: encapsulation only works on sheets that are fundamentally sound.
+If a roof is badly cracked, delaminating, soft, or friable, coating it doesn’t make it safe.
+All it does is hide a failing material under a new surface.
+If your roof is in that state, the right way forward is removal by a licensed asbestos contractor, then re-roofing.
+We won’t coat roofs that should be removed, and we’ll tell you plainly if yours falls into that category.

-The same applies to roofs with widespread impact damage or a history of uncontrolled jet washing.
-Where damage is localised, replacing individual sheets and encapsulating the remainder can still be viable, but that is a judgement made on the roof, not from the ground.
+The same goes for roofs with widespread impact damage or a history of uncontrolled jet washing.
+If the damage is localised, we might still be able to replace individual sheets and encapsulate the rest.
+But that’s a judgement we make on the roof, not from the ground.

 Survey first, always

-Every job starts with a survey, never with a quote guessed from a postcode.
-We are based in the South East and work across England, including Birmingham and the wider West Midlands, and the survey is what decides whether encapsulation, partial repair or full removal is the honest recommendation for your building.
-If you are weighing up an ageing asbestos cement roof on an industrial unit, workshop or agricultural building, ask us to look at it before you commit to anything.
+Every job we do starts with a survey.
+We never guess a quote from a postcode.
+We’re based in the South East but we work across the whole UK, including Birmingham and the wider West Midlands.
+That survey is what tells us whether encapsulation, a partial repair, or full removal is the honest recommendation for your building.
+If you’re looking at an ageing asbestos cement roof on an industrial unit, workshop, or agricultural building, ask us to take a look before you commit to anything.